swiftlang/swift-evolution/proposals/0001-keywords-as-argument-labels.md

 ## Introduction

 Argument labels are an important part of the interface of a Swift function, describing what particular arguments to the function do and improving readability.
 Sometimes, the most natural label for an argument coincides with a language keyword, such as `in`, `repeat`, or `defer`.
 Such keywords should be allowed as argument labels, allowing better expression of these interfaces.
-Testing....

 ## Motivation